prehensile/static-timeline-generator/content/2019/audio-ar.md

 The second large research and prototyping project I led at BBC R&D.

-We noticed that spatial audio, locative audio and audio AR were starting to appear as categories of .
-Much like our previous project on voice devices, I desigend a project which would explore the material properties of the available consumer hardware and do design research to devise UX guidelines.
+We noticed that spatial audio, locative audio and audio AR were starting to appear in consumer-level technology.
+Much like our previous project on voice devices, I initiated a project which would explore the material properties of the available consumer hardware and do design research to devise UX guidelines.

 We produced one immersive storytelling prototype in-house and hosted a second project by two PhD students from Queen Mary's University in London which explored group and embodied interactions in an augmented audio space.